TechnologyClassroom/SetupNotes/programs/thunderbird.md

 - Click on the ```Open Link``` button.
 - If the link opens correctly, repeat the last seven steps until ftp, http, and https are configured.

+## Message Filters and Folders

+I would recommend creating local folders and using `Message Filters` to sort incoming mail into different categories.

+After years of use, Thunderbird/IceDove does slow down.
+Purging old mailing list archives and subscriptions every once in a while helps which can be automated through `Message Filters`.

+Example filter to delete a mailing list after ~2 months:

+`Match all of the following`
+`From, To, CC, or BCC` `contains` MAILINGLISTADDRESSHERE `Age in Days` `is greater than` `60`
+Perform these actions:
+`Delete Message`